Avalara Service Terms and Conditions

 b.
 Avalara’s Warranties.
 In addition to the Accuracy Guarantee set forth in Section 4 (Accuracy Guarantee), Avalara offers the following warranties for the Services.
 For the sake of clarity, incorrect sales tax calculation results are covered by the Accuracy Guarantee and not by the following warranties.

 i.
-Avalara warrants to Customer that: (1) the Avalara Technology Avalara provides to Customer will perform in all material respects in accordance with its applicable, then-current Documentation; (2) Avalara will use commercially reasonable efforts, using then-current versions of commercially available antivirus software, to ensure that the Avalara Technology provided to Customer contains no computer virus, Trojan horse, worm, or other similar malicious code; and (3) Avalara will perform the Avalara Professional Services in a professional manner and according to professional industry standards.
+Avalara warrants to Customer that: (1) the Avalara Technology Avalara provides to Customer will perform in all material respects in accordance with its applicable, then-current Documentation; and (2) Avalara shall use commercially reasonable efforts, using then-current versions of commercially available antivirus software, to ensure that the Avalara Technology provided to Customer contains no computer virus, Trojan horse, worm, or other similar malicious code.
 Except as set forth in the Accuracy Guarantee, Avalara does not warrant that the Avalara Technology is free from all bugs, errors, or omissions.

 c.
 Customer’s Warranties.
 Customer represents and warrants that: (i) the information Customer provides in connection with the Services, including billing information, is current, accurate, and complete; and (ii) Customer is not on the United States Department of Treasury, Office of Foreign Asset Control’s list of Specially Designated National and Blocked Persons, Her Majesty’s Treasury, Asset Freezing Unit’s Consolidated List of Financial Sanctions Targets or the European Union’s consolidated list of persons, groups and entities subject to EU financial sanctions.